Mental Health Facilities Big Spring, TX

 Permian Basin Community Centers For Mh/mr - 61.0 miles from Big Spring, TX

 Permian Basin Community Centers For Mh/mr is a mental health treatment center in Midland, TX, located at 600 North Grant Avenue, 79701 zip code area.
 Permian Basin Community Centers For Mh/mr provides outpatient treatment and telemedicine/telehealth.
-Permian Basin Community Centers For Mh/mr offers psychotropic medication, behavior modification and trauma therapy to seniors 65 or older, adults and young adults.
-Permian Basin Community Centers For Mh/mr also supports children/adolescents with serious emotional disturbance, veterans and seniors or older adults.
-Additional services at Permian Basin Community Centers For Mh/mr consist of psychosocial rehabilitation services, intensive case management and housing services.
+Permian Basin Community Centers For Mh/mr offers cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Permian Basin Community Centers For Mh/mr also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
+Additional services at Permian Basin Community Centers For Mh/mr consist of case management, assertive community treatment and supported housing.

 Learn More